Success Stories:

 8 Months Later

-Nervous system calmed with dramatic increase in sensory regulation abilities
+Dramatic increase in sensory- regulation abilities

-Able to functionally communicate with letterboard device
+Ability to functionally communicate with a letterboard device

 Weight-bearing and taking initial steps independently